Converting Tables from MyISAM to InnoDB

 Test for errors everywhere!
 Because InnoDB uses row-level locking, it can stumble into deadlocks that you are not expecting.
 The engine will automatically ROLLBACK to the BEGIN.
 The normal recovery is to redo, beginning at the BEGIN.
 Note that this is a strong reason to have BEGINs.

 LOCK/UNLOCK TABLES — remove them.
 Replace them (sort of) with BEGIN ...
 COMMIT.
-(Yes, LOCK will work, but it is less efficient, and may have subtle issues.)
+(LOCK will work if innodb_table_locks is set to 1, but it is less efficient, and may have subtle issues.)

 In 5.1, ALTER ONLINE TABLE can speed up some operations significantly.
 (Normally ALTER TABLE copies the table over and rebuilds the indexes.)